Ingredients Needed

 I cannot stress this enough: when finishing recipes, I always give them a generous drizzle of a high quality finishing oil (always extra virgin).
 They’re nutty, a bit peppery, and so, so good.
 With marinated feta, none of the ingredients are cooked.
 You really want to work with the highest quality ingredients you can get your hands on.

-If you make Marinated Feta recipe, please let us know by leaving a review and rating below!
+If you make this Marinated Feta recipe, please let us know by leaving a review and rating below!

 And make sure to sign up for our newsletter and follow along on Instagram, TikTok, YouTube, Pinterest, and Facebook for more Well Seasoned recipes!
-DON’T FORGET to tag us on social channels when you make a recipe at #wellseasonedstudio !!
-We LOVE seeing what you’re up to in the kitchen!
+Don’t forget to tag us on social channels when you make a recipe at #wellseasonedstudio and upload your photos below!
+We love seeing what you’re up to in the kitchen!

 If you’re looking for other easy appetizers, check out the following recipes: